nikkirubinstein/ResGuides-Introductory-R-Workshop/gitbooksintro.md

 ##Step 2: gitbook.

-Go to [gitbook.com](gitbook.com), and then 'new book'.
-Now, this is bit is __important__ make sure you choose the github, then select the github repository you set up.
+Go to [gitbook.com](gitbook.com), and then click `new book`.
+This bit is __important__: in the new book window cmake sure you choose the github option in the top menu.
+Now scroll down and select the new github repository you set up.

-Great.
-This should have set up the webhooks needed to update your girbook from github.
+Nice work.
+This should have set up the webhooks needed to update your gitbook from github.
 Let's check that by adding some content.

 ##Step 3: Adding content